 Just one week later, after getting featured at places like Codrops and Product Hunt, we already had a 292% increase in the number of subscribers.
 From there on this number kept increasing monthly.
 There are currently over 3.000 registered subscribers (not counting RSS and web visits), including some folks from well-known companies such as:

-Since its initial launch I shared over 900+ links and reads with over 3.000 subscribers (let alone everyone who's subscribed via RSS, etc.) every week.
+It's been almost two years now since I started this little side project of mine.
+Since then I shared over 900+ links and reads with over 3,000 subscribers (let alone everyone who's subscribed via RSS, etc.) every week.
 Preparing and curating all these inspirational and thoughtful articles helped myself to sort through all the clutter that filled my timelines and just consume what seemed important enough to me.

 What I learned

 UX und Tollerei really taught me that sharing curated content is something people value and that it often just needs a few variables to get a message across.
 Additionally, a very constraint time-frame to build something helps you to focus on the important parts of your project and channel your resources, which is especially important in such non-profit projects that I fund with my own pocket.
 Needless to say, with the help of Fabian and our guest artists, it became a publication I'm highly proud of.